You want to offer the best services to your clients, right?

 - Building custom infographic

-If you’re handy with the camera, you could also combine videos in this—or offer video content creation as a separate package.
+Since short-form videos are a leading social media trend, you could also consider offering video content creation as a separate package.
 Either way, clients will have a stunning library of social media-worthy content if they hire you for this package.

 7. Onsite content creation